pudly/schmopera-hugo/content/articles/theres-a-role-for-you-in-schmopera-act-ii.md

 ---
-title: "There's a role for you in Schmopera: Act II!"
+title: "There&#039;s a role for you in Schmopera: Act II!"
 ---

 Readers, we've got something that we're pretty darned excited to tell you about.